E-Signing with PIV and CAC Smart Cards in U.S. Government Agencies

 History of CAC and PIV Smart Cards

 In the late 1990’s, Congress directed the Secretary of Defense to implement an Identity Management System for the Department of Defense (DoD) that would increase security and efficiency.
-A set of credentials was created whereby identity can easily be managed across all agencies which led to the creation of the Common Access Card (CAC).
-The CAC Card quickly became the standard and was issued to Active Military, DoD and contractors to the Government.
+A set of credentials was created whereby identity can easily be managed across all federal government agencies which led to the creation of the Common Access Card (CAC).
+The CAC Card quickly became the standard and was issued to Active Duty Military, DoD and contractors to the Government.
 The CAC then transitioned from a basic card to one leveraging Public Key Infrastructure (PKI), based on cryptography.

 Around 2006, the Homeland Security Presidential Elective 12 (HSPD-12) was introduced, which provides guidance on how to implement the newly introduced Federal Information Processing Standard 201 (FIPS-201).
 Basically, this standard takes Identity Management to a new level, including provisions for cashless transaction.